agatakolohe/TapRoom-Redux/README.md

 ## Support and Contact Details

-You can use console.log() statements and `debugger` to debug React applications.
+You can use console.log() statements and `debugger` to debug React/Redux applications.
 [React Developer Tools](https://react-devtools-tutorial.now.sh/) is available for both [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and Firefox.
 If any errors or bugs occur please email me, <agatakolohe@gmail.com>.

+TODO add reduc dev tools info

 ## Technologies Used